r-lib/clock/tests/testthat/_snaps/date.md

       date_seq(new_date(1), to = new_date(2), by = duration_nanoseconds(1))
     Condition
       Error in `date_seq()`:
-      ! `by` must have a precision of 'year', 'quarter', 'month', 'week', or 'day'.
+      ! `by` must have a precision of "year", "quarter", "month", "week", or "day", not "nanosecond".

 # checks empty dots